ASC Expands Presence in South Korea

 ASC’s work in the country is already well established and is gaining strength steadily.
 There are now 73 ASC certified farm sites in South Korea—28 seaweed, 44 abalone and 1 shrimp, with overall annual ASC certified volumes of more than 11,000 tonnes.
 The largest number of ASC labelled seaweed and abalone products globally are farmed in South Korea.

 “The uptake of responsible seafood farming practices in South Korea is a boon for responsible aquaculture in Asia and around the world,” said Esther Luiten, ASC’s Global Market Development Director.
-“South Korean distributors and brands like CJ Freshway, IKEA, Lottemart and Olga have made commitments to ASC certification that are creating real change in the retail market.”
+“South Korean distributors and brands like CJ Freshway, IKEA, Lottemart and Orga have made commitments to ASC certification that are creating real change in the retail market.”

 ASC Firsts in South Korea